mvdmio/Tailwind.NET/Readme.md

 It uses the [Tailwind Standalone CLI](https://tailwindcss.com/blog/standalone-cli) to make this possible.

+## Dependencies
+You must have nodejs installed on your system to use this package.
+You can download it from [https://nodejs.org](https://nodejs.org).

 ## Usage
 After installation, the NuGet package will automatically build the tailwind input file on every build.
 It will minify the output file when in Release mode.